c-blake/lc/README.md

 like, but there are also *many* independent fields & bits just in `struct stat`.
 Not much is mutually exclusive like the dtype.
 So, `lc` users can configure however many classification dimensions to line up against their picked poisons of output dimensions.
-Operationally, users just pick small integers labels for dimensions/series of order-dependent tests.
+Operationally, users just pick small integer labels for dimensions/series of order-dependent tests.
 The first test passing within a given dimension wins that dimension.
 To aid debugging kind assignments you can do things like `lc -f%0%1%2%3%4%5\ %f` to see coordinates in the first 6 dims.